Our Services

 Published on: 3/18/2026

-Yes, you can have insulin resistance even if you are thin; signs can include post-meal fatigue, sugar or carb cravings, brain fog, shakiness when you have not eaten, darkened skin patches or skin tags, and labs showing high triglycerides, low HDL, or elevated fasting insulin.
+Yes, you can have insulin resistance even if you're thin.
+Common signs of insulin resistance in lean individuals include post-meal fatigue, sugar or carb cravings, brain fog, shakiness between meals, darkened skin patches (acanthosis nigricans), skin tags, and lab results showing high triglycerides, low HDL cholesterol, or elevated fasting insulin.

 Many people assume insulin resistance only affects people who are overweight.
 While excess weight is a major risk factor, it is not required.
 In fact, a significant number of people with normal body weight — sometimes called "lean insulin resistance" or "metabolically unhealthy normal weight" — can develop this condition.